sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Tables_input_tables_use_cases/input_tables_use_cases.md

 <img src="assets/st1.png" width="700"/>

-Click the Input Tables menu and enable `Allow data editing in explore mode`.
+Click the input tables menu and enable `Allow data editing in explore mode`.

-Publish the Workbook.
+Publish the workbook.

-Make sure that the Workbook is Shared to the Creator team with `Explore` or `Creator` rights:
+Make sure that the workbook is Shared to the Creator team with `Explore` or `Creator` rights:

 <img src="assets/st3.png" width="700"/>

-Using the methods outlined in the Quickstart `Embedding 3: Application Embedding`, configure this Workbook page into an embed.
+Using the methods outlined in the Quickstart `Embedding 3: Application Embedding`, configure this workbook page into an embed.

-<aside class="postive"><strong>IMPORTANT:</strong><br> When using the Sigma UI to create the Embed path, be sure to select the Page and not the Input Table itself.</aside></aside>
+<aside class="postive"><strong>IMPORTANT:</strong><br> When using the Sigma UI to create the Embed path, be sure to select the Page and not the input table itself.</aside></aside>

 <img src="assets/it13.png" width="700"/>